-38. Given the interlinkages between Issue 2a and 2b, three options have been considered for treating CAWLM, which deal with the two questions (produced nonfinancial, non-produced nonfinancial, and financial).
+42. Given the interlinkages between Issue 2a and 2b, three options have been considered for treating CAWLM, which deal with the two questions (produced nonfinancial, non-produced nonfinancial, and financial).
 The drafting team recognizes that these assets may not fit exactly under existing categories in the statistical standards and that any decision on their treatment should be based on internationally accepted statistical principles without any ambiguity with regard to practical considerations.
 In addition, the potential impact of the proposed treatment on different macroeconomic aggregates should also guide the recommended treatment.

-42 Annex II.1 presents a decision tree that assists in classifying crypto assets according to this typology, including a correspondence to their recording in macroeconomic statistics.
-Further, Annex II.2 provides the proposed crypto assets typology.
+54 Annex II.1 presents a decision tree that assists in classifying fungible crypto assets according to this typology, including a correspondence to their recording in macroeconomic statistics.
+Further, Annex II.2 provides the proposed typology of fungible crypto assets.

-39. The drafting team presents below the pros and cons of the proposed options covering both the issues.
+43. The drafting team presents below the pros and cons of the proposed options covering both issues.